gramener/gramex/gramex/apps/guide/config/README.md

     url:
       app1: 'app1/gramex.yaml'      # Imports app1/gramex.yaml into the url: section

-The imported configuration is overridden by the importing configuration.
-For example, `app1/gramex.yaml` has:
+The imported configuration cannot change existing configuration.
+For example, `new.yaml` has:

     :::yaml
-    x: 1
-    y: 2
+    x: 2

 Then, this configuration:

     :::yaml
+    x: 1
+    import: {app: 'new.yaml'}

+... will set x to 1. `new.yaml` will not update an existing configuration.

+When importing files, duplicated keys are dropped.
+For example, two `url:` sections may re-use the same `home:` or `login:` key.
+To ensure that all keys are used, you can use namespaces like this:

+    :::yaml
     import:
-        app1: 'app1/gramex.yaml'
-    x: 2      # Override the x:1 set in app1/gramex.yaml

-... will override the value in the import.
-The order is unimportant -- ``x: 2`` could be placed above the import as well.
-Imported values are always overridden.
+      apps: {path: */gramex.yaml', namespace: [url, schedule, cache]}

+This replaces the keys under `url:`, `schedule:`, and `cache:` with a unique prefix, ensuring that these sections are merged without conflict.

 ## YAML variables